danielsularea/lily.work/_work/2018-02-21-ibm-care-advisor-for-breast.md

 This raises two concerns:
 1. General radiologists may not perform at the same level as specialists, particularly on more complex and suspicious cases
-2. The short supply of specialists may be wasting their time and expertise by looking at so many normal mammograms.
+2. The already limited resources of specialists may be wasting their time and expertise by looking at so many normal mammograms.

 *Our objective now then is to be able to address both the shortage of specialists in the US and the global shortage of radiologists overall.*